MalinescuIonut/VideoSummarizer/README.md

-# VideoSummarizer

-Object Detection using YOLOv5 AI.
+# Object Detection using YOLOv5 AI.

 yolov5.rar must be unarchived and placed inside a folder called "Image_Detection".